Bruno Streckenbach: In the invasion of Poland

 Reinhard Heydrich and Himmler were always trying to expand their power and authority beyond the confines of the German Reich.
-In accordance with Hitler's notion of Lebensraum, active persecution against Polish people, and long-term goals of “conquering extensive territories in the Soviet Union”, Hitler and other top Nazi leadership started preparing for a war, marked by the invasion of Poland.
-In preparation for the invasion of Poland, Heydrich expressed his ambition of having mobilized killing squads, a “fighting administration” as he put it.
+In accordance with Hitler's notion of Lebensraum and long-term goals of “conquering extensive territories in the Soviet Union”, Hitler and other top Nazi leadership started preparing for a war, marked by the invasion of Poland.
+In preparation for the invasion of Poland, Heydrich began planning the creation of killing squads, a “fighting administration”, as he put it.

-The Einsatzgruppen were in charge of securing German power and occupational authority in Poland through terror, furthering the ideology of ethnic cleansing and Lebensraum via deportations out of the occupied territory and mass executions within.
+The Einsatzgruppen were in charge of securing German power and occupational authority in Poland through terror, furthering the ideology of ethnic cleansing and Lebensraum via deportations from the occupied territory and mass executions within.
 The number of Einsatzgruppen corresponded to the Wehrmacht army units deployed.
 The leaders of the Sicherheitspolizei (SiPo; Security Police) in Berlin selected the office heads of the Einsatzgruppen very carefully, most of them being prior SD members or leaders.
-The members of the Einsatzgruppen— 500 men per Einsatzgruppe— were taken from local SS and police stations near the five units’ locations.
+The members of the Einsatzgruppen——500 men per Einsatzgruppe——were taken from local SS and police stations near the five units’ locations.

-After the war, Bruno Streckenbach testified that Werner Best had directed deployment orders directly to him at the end of July or beginning of August.
-Streckenbach immediately left Hamburg to drive to Vienna, where he was deployed as head of Einsatzgruppe I. The German Wehrmacht invaded Poland on the morning of 1 September 1939.
-The Einsatzgruppen followed after them sending reports back to Berlin detailing the actions of Operation Tannenberg, the code name given to the anti-Polish extermination action carried out by the SD and SiPo in Poland during the opening weeks of the war.
+After the war, Streckenbach testified that Werner Best had directed deployment orders directly to him at the end of July or beginning of August.
+Streckenbach immediately left Hamburg to drive to Vienna, where he was deployed as head of Einsatzgruppe I.

+When the German Wehrmacht invaded Poland on the morning of 1 September 1939, the Einsatzgruppen followed, sending reports to Berlin detailing the actions of Operation Tannenberg, the code name given to the anti-Polish extermination action carried out by the SD and SiPo in Poland during the opening weeks of the war.
 It was Streckenbach's task to oversee four districts as Befehlshaber der Sicherheitspolizei im General Gouvernement: Warsaw, Krakow, Radom and Lublin.
+In each of these districts, thousands of Polish intellectuals——many former officers, professors, teachers, or politicians——were arrested and soon after, murdered.

+During a span of eight weeks in late 1939, Nazi forces, including the Einsatzgruppen, executed over 60,000 people.
+Hitler insisted that this “harsh ethnic battle” could only be won without any internal resistance or legal restrictions upon implementation.
+Furthermore, the RSHA was the appropriate department for this “ethnic battle."

-In each of these districts, thousands of Polish intellectuals—many former officers, professors, teachers, or politicians—were arrested and soon after, murdered.
-Streckenbach detailed the mission of the Einsatzgruppen: they were to seize and destroy all political and racial enemy groups, such as leftists, Roma, Polish resistance and Jews.
+Streckenbach detailed the mission of the Einsatzgruppen: they were to seize and destroy all political and racial enemy groups, such as leftists, Roma, members of the Polish resistance and Jews.
 In addition, they were to report on and evaluate material seized during the campaign and to gather information from agents among the Soviet population.
 Streckenbach ordered all enemies of the Third Reich to be deported to concentration camps and there to be executed.
 Jews were especially singled out for Sonderbehandlung ("special treatment"), a process that entailed particularly brutal beatings.
-On 9 November 1941 he was promoted to SS-Gruppenführer und Generalleutnant der Polizei.
+On 9 November 1941, he was promoted to SS-Gruppenführer und Generalleutnant der Polizei.